-They locals are just living their normal lives on the island and are happy to have some tourists come to the islands which helps their economy.
+The locals are just living their normal lives on the island and are happy to have some tourists come to the islands which help their economy.
 Aside from tourism, the economy is based on fish and coconuts.
 I love how San Blas Adventures works with the Kuna communities, it’s a great example of responsible tourism.

 The quality of food that San Blas Adventures was able to produce was impressive, considering we were on remote islands.
-Breakfast in the mornings is at 8am, which always included a ton of delicious fresh fruit.
-Lunch is served around 1pm and supper about 6pm.
-Both were some form of fresh caught seafood that day, along with an incredible buffet of salads.
+Breakfast in the mornings is at 8 am, which always included a ton of delicious fresh fruit.
+Lunch is served around 1 pm and supper at about 6 pm.
+Both were some form of fresh-caught seafood that day, along with an incredible buffet of salads.
 We even had lobster one night!
 On the last night, you will eat a local Kuna restaurant which was also delicious.

-They can accomodate meals for vegetarians and other dietary restrictions, just let them know in advance so they bring the right supplies.
+They can accommodate meals for vegetarians and other dietary restrictions, just let them know in advance so they bring the right supplies.

 We spent the days on the island snorkeling, sunbathing, swimming to nearby islands, playing beach volleyball, or playing cards inside when we were all too sunburnt to be out any longer.
 And of course, drinking.
-You are allowed to bring whatever alcohol you want to the island but the Kuna also sell beer, coconut, water, and coca cola on the islands for $2 USD each.
+You are allowed to bring whatever alcohol you want to the island but the Kuna also sells beer, coconut, water, and coca-cola on the islands for $2 USD each.

 You have to carry what you want to bring on the islands with you, but it’s also much cheaper to buy alcohol in advance, so the best option to do is buy rum which is portable but powerful 😛 (Pro tip: Coconut+ rum = delicious).
 Each night after supper you have a bonfire on the beach underneath the sky full of stars.